ghc/ghc/README.md

 In addition to standard Shake flags (try `--help`), the build system currently supports several others:

+* `--build-root=PATH` or `-oPATH`: specify the directory in which you want to store all the build artifacts.
+If none is specified by the user, hadrian will store everything under `_build/` at the top of ghc's source tree.
+Unlike GHC's make build system, hadrian doesn't have any "inplace" logic left anymore.
+This option is therefore useful for GHC developers who want to build GHC in different ways or at different commits, from the same directory, and have the build products sit in different, isolated folders.

 * `--configure` or `-c`: use this flag to run the `boot` and `configure` scripts automatically, so that you don't have to remember to run them manually as you normally do when using Make (typically only in the first build):